skylible/HamagonFlutter/README.md

 # hamagon

-Hamagon is a pest identifier app
+Hamagon is a pest image identifier app

-## Getting Started